Bruins Focus: Preview, Odds For Games Vs. Red Wings, Lightning

 The Red Wings have been a bit of a surprise so far this season.
 They’ve won their last two games and are 5-4-1 in their last 10.
 Detroit is one point ahead of Boston in the Eastern Conference, so Tuesday’s game is important for both teams.
 The Bruins took care of the Red Wings 5-1 earlier this month.

 The Predators are averaging 2.7 goals per game and killing nearly 80% of opponents’ power plays heading into their Tuesday game against the Columbus Blue Jackets.
-Mattias Ekholm has struggled through the first quarter of the season for Nashville and nothing seems to be clicking for him.
+Mattias Ekholm has struggled through the first quarter of the season for Nashville, and nothing seems to be clicking for him.
 He’s still averaging over 20 minutes per game, and maybe things will start clicking for him against a Bruins team that has played around with their forward lines and defense pairings.

 The reigning Stanley Cup champion Tampa Bay Lightning sit third in the Eastern Conference, four points behind the Florida Panthers and six behind the first-place Toronto Maple Leafs.
 The Bolts have dealt with some injuries, including three to their top-six forward group.